sonots/strftime_logger/README.md

 which enables to rotate logs in each specific time.

-In facts, this logger does not rotate logs, but just outputs to the strftime formatted path directly, which results in avoiding locking files in log rotation.
+In fact, this logger does not rotate logs, but outputs to the strftime formatted path directly.

+This characteristic gives a side effect that it does not require to lock files in log rotation.

 ## Installation